 Zinc in chickpeas helps support clear skin.
 Zinc is a mineral known to help keep skin clear, maintain a healthy scalp, and even promote hair growth.
 Chickpeas are rich in zinc.
 So what is the connection between chickpeas and herpes?
 Did you know that studies have shown zinc can help deactivate the herpes virus that leads to cold sores?
 If you tend to suffer from cold sore outbreaks, you might want to consider including foods rich in zinc, like chickpeas.

-Chickpeas also contain a considerable amount of vitamin B6.
+Chickpeas also contain considerable vitamin B6.
 Vitamin B6 is the vitamin that helps form oxygen-carrying red blood cells.
 When an individual is deficient in vitamin B6, hair cells might become compromised, resulting in slow hair growth, excessive shedding, or even hair breakage.
 You can read more here on the health and beauty benefits of chickpeas.

 I use the brand McCormick Organic Hot Madras curry powder.
 You can use any of your favorite curry powder, and this recipe will still be equally delicious.
 If you want this recipe to be red with a distinctive flavor based on hot chilies, consider McCormick Organic red curry powder.
 Here is my favorite for a Thai green curry powder spice mixture by Fresh Jax, Fresh Jax gourmet Thai Ccoconut green curry powder.